 Mr. President After Mandela’s release, he resumed his leadership position in the African National Congress (ANC).
 He later went on to become the country’s first Black president in South Africa’s first multicultural election, in 1994.

 Mandela Takes a Bow In June of 1999, the oldest elected president of South Africa retires from the presidency and continues his involvement in different social and human rights initiatives.
 He was succeeded by Thabo Mbeki.
 A few years later, in 2004, he vows to step out of the public sphere.

 Mandela Day In November 2009, the United Nations General Assembly announced July 18 Nelson Mandela International Day to honor his contribution to world peace and freedom.

 Conversations with Myself

-Naomi Campbell and a bevy of stars came out in full affect for the statesman’s charity concert and birthday extravaganza.
-Will Smith hosted the event and artists including Leona Lewis and Amy Winehouse took the stage at the 46664 charity concert in London’s Hyde Park to honor Mandela’s 90th birthday.
+90 th Birthday Bash and a bevy of stars came out in full affect for the statesman’s charity concert and birthday extravaganza.
+Naomi Campbell Will Smith hosted the event and artists including Leona Lewis and Amy Winehouse took the stage at the 46664 charity concert in London’s Hyde Park to honor Mandela’s 90 th birthday.
 The 46664 campaign, named after Mandela’s prison number, is a movement to promote HIV/AIDS awareness and prevention.

-In January of 2005, the revered leader announced that his son Makgatho, 54, died of AIDS complications.
-AIDS activists praised Mandela’s decision to disclose his son’s condition because the epidemic is rarely, if at all, talked about in the South African community.
+AIDS Advocate In January of 2005, the revered leader announced that his son Makgatho, 54, died of AIDS complications. praised Mandela’s decision to disclose his son’s condition because the epidemic is rarely, if at all, talked about in the South African community.
 According to 2009 statistics, 310,000 South Africans died of AIDS and approximately 5.6 million are living with HIV and AIDS.
 His announcement was part of a larger initiative to spread awareness about the disease.
 AIDS activists